Lina Wertmüller: 1970s

 The 1970s saw the release of virtually all of Wertmüller's most influential and highly regarded films, many of which featured Giannini.
 According to Geoffrey Nowell-Smith's Companion to Italian Cinema, 1972 "marked the beginning of Wertmüller's golden age".
 Beginning in 1972 with The Seduction of Mimi, and continuing until 1978 with Blood Feud, Wertmüller released seven films, many of which are considered masterpieces of Commedia all'italiana.
-It was during this time she saw critical and international success, gaining traction as a filmmaker outside of Italy and in the United States on a scale that many of her contemporaries were baffled by and unable to attain.
-In 1975, the National Board of Review in the United States awarded Swept Away Top Foreign Film, and in 1976, she became the first female director to be nominated for an Oscar, for Seven Beauties.
+It was during this time she saw critical and international success, gaining traction as a filmmaker outside of Italy and in the United States on a scale that many of her contemporaries were unable to attain.

+In 1975, the National Board of Review in the United States awarded Swept Away Top Foreign Film, and in 1976, Wertmüller became the first female director to be nominated for an Oscar, for Seven Beauties.
 This film, which again features Giannini in the lead role, pushes Wertmüller's specific brand of tragic comedy to its limits, following a self-obsessed Casanova from a small Italian town who is sent to a German concentration camp.
 The film initially met with controversy due to Wertmüller's frankness in her rendering of the apparatuses of genocide as well as her perceived macabre insensitivity toward its survivors, but since has been accepted as her masterwork.

 Wertmüller then signed a contract with Warner Bros. to make four films.
 The first was her first English-language film, A Night Full of Rain, which was entered into the 28th Berlin International Film Festival in 1978.
 The film was not a success and Warner canceled the contract.
+Wertmüller also had creative differences with the studio and wanted more creative freedom.
+In the same year, Wertmüller had another unsuccessful film, Blood Feud, a mafia thriller starring Giannini, Marcello Mastroianni and Sophia Loren.